grantj-re3/BadLieGolf/Links_ShankingIrons.md

 # How to stop shanking irons

-If you are hitting irons 45° or so to the right (for a right handed player) and you expect a cure from the links below, you should first ensure that the fault is due to a shank and not something else (like hitting the ball off the toe of the club)!
+If you are hitting irons low and 45° or so to the right (for a right handed player) then it is probably due to a shank (hitting the ball with the hosel).
+If you expect a cure from the links below, you should first ensure that the fault is due to a shank and not something else (like hitting the ball off the toe of the club)!
+You may be able to look for ball impact marks by:
+- cleaning your club face then looking for strike marks after impact
+- as above but leave a film of water on the club face after cleaning
+- fitting impact tape (or some people say masking tape is also ok)
+- using Strike Spray Impact Chalk or similar; I have successfully used Batiste Dry Shampoo spray (or some people say Dr Scholl's Odor-X, but this is not readily available in Australia)

 1. [Peter Knight Golf | Stop shanking irons (video) | 2021](https://www.youtube.com/watch?v=g8pkY0PXtDY)
    1. Are you standing too close to the ball?